blue-jay/blue-jay.github.io.hugo/content/index.md

 weight: 0
 ---

 Blue Jay is a web toolkit for [Go](https://golang.org/).
 It's a collection of command-line tools and a web blueprint that allows you to easily structure your web application.
-There is no rigid framework to which you have to conform and Blueprint is very easy to start using.
+There is no rigid framework to which you have to conform and the tools are easy to start using.

 There are a few components: